Modeling Task-Based Authorization for Agents

 grant_duration: 10m

-# task:2 can call the tool for 2 turns
+# task:2 can call the tool up to 2 times

 - user: task:2